yujansaya/diarization_sentiment_analyse/README.md

 * OpenAI API: Used for sentiment analysis.
 * NumPy: A library for numerical computing.
 * scikit-learn: A machine learning library for Python.

+## Final thoughts

+It was a very interesting assignment.
+Unfortunately, I have used all free credits in Google Cloud for my previous projects (from different emails, ouch).
+But I would definitely deploy it on App engine, amending the existing code by adding google cloud storage client and bucket for user uploads.
+The main challenge was that I had several assignments to be done within almost the same timeframe.
+But I managed my time accordingly.
+The problem that I faced is with speechbrain library, it was giving me the error that no library was imported.
+But it turned out the problem was the new version of speechbrain (i.e. >= 1.0.0) and the pyannote importing from speechbrain.inference for version 1.0 or higher, and fallbacks to speechbrain.pretrained.
+For that reason I pinned the speechbrain version in requirements.txt.
+Although while testing I was using version 1 and ammended pyannote library on my local machine.

+Upon finishing the project, I reflected on the following points:

+* Performance Optimization: Consider optimizing the application for better performance, such as by optimizing code execution, improving concurrency, or implementing caching mechanisms.

+* User Experience Enhancements: Enhance the user experience by adding features like real-time progress updates during audio processing, better error handling, or interactive visualizations for analysis results.

+* Scalability and Deployment: Think about strategies for scaling the application, such as deploying it to scalable cloud platforms like Google App Engine or Kubernetes for handling increased user traffic.